Barr sees no sign of major U.S. vote fraud despite Trump's claims

 Yellen, Rouse and Tanden would require Senate confirmation, and several Republicans in that chamber have said they oppose Tanden’s nomination.
 Control of the Senate will be decided in a pair of runoff election in Georgia on Jan.
 5.

-Reporting by Sarah Lynch and Brad Heath in Washington; additional reporting by Jarrett Renshaw in Wilmington, Delaware, Jan Wolfe in Washington and Joseph Ax in Princeton, New Jersey; Writing by Andy Sullivan and Alistair Bell; Editing by Scott Malone and Peter Cooney
+Reporting by Sarah Lynch and Brad Heath in Washington; additional reporting by Jarrett Renshaw in Wilmington, Delaware, Jan Wolfe in Washington and Joseph Ax in Princeton, New Jersey; Writing by Andy Sullivan and Alistair Bell; Editing by Scott Malone, Peter Cooney and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.